Canada town prepares sombre vigil to honour hockey crash victims

 "Janet and I have struggled all day with the horrific accident in Saskatchewan.
 We are so sad for the @HumboldtBroncos families and are praying for them," Gretsky said.

-Tributes poured in from around the world, including from Prime Minister Justin Trudeau and US President Donald Trump.
+Tributes poured in from around the world, including from US President Donald Trump.

+While he will not deliver a speech at the vigil, the prime minister will "pay his respects and mourn the loss of the players and officials of the Humboldt Broncos," his office said.

 A campaign on the GoFundMe internet site to raise money for the families of victims, which initially aimed to raise Can$800,000 (US$626,000), had surged past US$3.4 million by early Sunday afternoon.